Sullivan Environmental Consulting, Inc.

-As an example, Sullivan Environmental developed the AIMS modeling system that linked emissions, modeling, monitoring, population data, and model performance trend testing into one integrated system.
-Reviews such as this allow for projected versus actual trends in air quality progress to be objectively tracked.
+For example, Sullivan Environmental developed the AIMS modeling system, which linked emissions, modeling, monitoring, population data, and model performance trend testing into one integrated system.
+Reviews such as this allow for objectively tracking projected versus actual trends in air quality progress.

-Examples of urban-scale studies managed by our staff include the following metropolitan areas:
+Examples of AERMOD air dispersion modeling urban-scale studies managed by our staff include the following metropolitan areas:

 • EPA Philadelphia Integrated Environmental Management Project (IEMP) air toxics